Download eBooks & Wiring Diagrams (FREE)

 Product Recommendation: Used in conjunction with a water bottle.
 Yuko swears by this method and says she'll never go back to having a toilet in our camper van again!

-Once every 3-4 months, we like to sanitize our fresh water tanks (fixed tank & jerry can) by flushing chlorine solution through our water tanks, pipes, and pump.
+Once every 3-4 months, we sanitize our fresh water tanks (fixed tank & jerry can) by flushing chlorine solution through our water tanks, pipes, and pump.

 1. Prepare a chlorine solution by mixing ¼ cup of household, unscented bleach with one gallon of water.